 Use cert-manager to manage TLS certificates

-When using cert-manager for TLS certificate management, you have the option to use a self-signed certificate or a certificate signed by a trusted certificate authority (CA).
+When using cert-manager for TLS certificate management, you can use a self-signed certificate or a certificate signed by a trusted certificate authority (CA).
 This topic provides instructions for each option.

-TLS, previously SSL, provides encryption for client-server communication.
-A server certificate prevents third parties from accessing data transferred between the client and server.
+• TLS, previously SSL, provides encryption for client-server communication.
+A server certificate prevents third parties from accessing data transferred between the client and the server.

 Prerequisites